kristof1104/CheatMod/README.md

 New Features:
     - Hype can now be added by 100 points.
 	- Always perfect games mode added.

+version 0.1.9
+New Features:
+    - Added A No Bugs Mod (No bugs during game creation)
+	- Add All Topics (Research All Topics)

 How to add CheatMod to your Game Dev Tycoon: